 “I know how hard they are to find, I know how hard they are to come by.
 I know how important these properties are for the long-term public good.”

-Christopher is now a co-leader of the movement and one of the administrators of the Facebook page dedicated to saving Owls Head Park.
+Christopher is one of the administrators of the Facebook page dedicated to saving Owls Head Provincial Park.

 This movement depends on the passion and persistence of concerned citizens like you.
 Please visit our Take Action page for some suggestions on how you could get involved.

 Disclaimer of Sorts: Our answers above are based on historical records, government documents, scientific articles, and scientific studies.
 We make an effort to update this page when new information comes to light through Freedom of Information Requests and the judicial review.

 Accuracy is very important to us, so please email our content editor (email@example.com) should you spot an error.